utelle/wxsqlite3/sqlite3secure/readme.md

 For GNU Makefiles the file `config.gcc` serves the same purpose as the file wx_setup.props for Visual C++ projects.

 The customization files `wx_setup.props` resp. `config.gcc` allow to customize certain settings like for example the version number and the root directory of the wxWidgets library.

+### <a name="general" />General

+This implementation of the SQLite encryption support uses internally an adjusted version of the SQLite function `sqlite3RunVacuum` when rekeying a database.
+New versions of SQLite may change the implementation of this function.
+Therefore it is strongly recommended to regenerate the source file `rekeyvacuum.c` containing the adjusted implementation, whenever the SQLite version is updated.
+For this purposes the script `rekeyvacuum.sh` can be used.
+This script has been adopted from [sqleet](https://github.com/resilar/sqleet).
+Simply run `../rekeyvacuum.sh sqlite3.c >rekeyvacuum.c` from directory `sqlite3secure/src`.
+On Windows platforms one can use for example the __Git Bash__ coming with [Git for Windows](https://gitforwindows.org).

+Occasionally, the signature of function `sqlite3RunVaccum` changes.
+If that should be the case the code invoking the adjusted function needs to be adjusted as well.

 ### <a name="wxmsw" />wxMSW